caztcha/Inclusive-Persona-Extension/en/README.md

 <img width="878" alt="Visual Disability (Blindness) sheet" src="https://user-images.githubusercontent.com/17394690/124068603-c40ac100-da75-11eb-8618-d38504fb3dc5.png">

-Each sheet consists of the following three elements: context, problem(s), and solution(s), based on the idea of pattern language.
+Each sheet consists of the following three elements: context, problems, and solutions, based on the idea of pattern language.

 - Context : Type of disability
 - Problems : Barriers to using the Web